dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > `optional` **footer**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-parsed content of the footer
+content of the footer of the table

 #### Defined in

-main.ts:165907
+main.ts:161837

 ***